rrgonzalez/super-portal2/README.md

 * Due to time limit, I didn't split agent `name` into user `first_name` and `last_name`.
 It would be a tricky method.
 * xml_parser#complete? method isn't the least complex method you have seen in your life.
 * There is not been specified a policy to follow during the synchronization process, regarding to the users consulting info during that time.
 Then, the default database concurrent read/write policy will be maintained.
+* format-parsers directory should go inside synchronizers.
+I tried to move it there but I got errors, I don't have the time to refactor.